Explore The NRA Universe Of Websites

 Preemption

-The general assembly occupies and preempts the entire field of legislation “touching in any way firearms, components, ammunition and supplies to the complete exclusion of any order, ordinance or regulation by any political subdivision” in Missouri.
-Mo.
-Rev. Stat. § 21.750.
+The state firearm preemption law at Mo.
+Rev. Stat. § 21.750 provides that the general assembly occupies and preempts the entire field of legislation “touching in any way firearms, components, ammunition and supplies to the complete exclusion of any order, ordinance or regulation by any political subdivision,” and any orders, ordinances or regulations in violation of the preemption law are null and void.

 MORE

 Except as permitted by state law, a county, city, town, village, municipality, or other political subdivision of the state is prohibited from adopting any order, ordinance or regulation concerning the sale, purchase, purchase delay, transfer, ownership, use, keeping, possession, bearing, transportation, licensing, permit, registration, taxation other than sales and compensating use taxes, or other controls on firearms, components, ammunition and supplies.
-State law allows ordinances which conform exactly with state firearms laws, and ordinances that regulate the open carrying of firearms readily capable of lethal use or the discharge of firearms within that jurisdiction.
-However, any discharge ordinance cannot prohibit or preclude the use of a firearm in the lawful defense of person or property, and any open carry ordinance cannot restrict a person who, at the time, is in possession of a valid Missouri concealed carry endorsement or permit or a permit from another state that is recognized by Missouri.
+State law allows ordinances which conform exactly to state firearms laws, and ordinances that regulate the open carrying of firearms readily capable of lethal use or the discharge of firearms within that jurisdiction.
+However, any open carry ordinance cannot restrict a person who, at the time is in possession of a valid Missouri concealed carry permit or a permit from another state that is recognized by Missouri, and any discharge ordinance cannot prohibit or preclude the use of a firearm in the lawful defense of person or property.
 Mo.
 Rev. Stat. § 21.750.3.

 City or county housing authorities (authorities that administer or use public monies provided by the United States Department of Housing and Urban Development to fund very low, lower, and moderate income public rental housing assistance) and any landlord receiving public funds from a housing authority cannot prohibit a lessee or a member of the lessee’s immediate household or guest from personally possessing firearms within an individual dwelling unit, common areas, or from carrying or transporting firearms to and from such residence in a manner allowed by law.
 Any provision of a lease, policy, rule, or agreement in violation of this restriction is void and unenforceable.
 Mo.
 Rev. Stat. § 571.510.

-A county, municipality, or other governmental body, or an agent of such entity, cannot participate in any gun “buyback” program (where individuals are given a thing of value in exchange for surrendering a firearm to the county, municipality, or other governmental body) unless the county, municipality, or governmental body has adopted a resolution, ordinance, or rule authorizing participation in the program and directs that any firearm received is offered for sale or trade to a licensed firearms dealer.
+A county, municipality, or other governmental body, or an agent of such entity, cannot participate in any gun “buyback” program (where individuals are given a thing of value in exchange for surrendering a firearm) unless the county, municipality, or governmental body has adopted a resolution, ordinance, or rule authorizing participation in the program and directs that any firearm received is then offered for sale or trade to a licensed firearms dealer.
 Any firearm remaining after being offered for sale or trade to at least two licensed firearms dealers may be destroyed.
-The proceeds from any sale, or gains from trade, are the property of the county, municipality, or governmental body.
 Mo.
 Rev. Stat. § 571.067.

 LESS